Compare Westpac personal loan rates

 Who is eligible for a Westpac personal loan?

-To be eligible for a St. George personal loan, you’ll need to meet the following criteria:
+To be eligible for a Westpac personal loan, you’ll need to meet the following criteria:

-- Be an Australian permanent resident or have an eligible Australian visa
+- Be an Australian citizen or permanent resident or hold an acceptable visa.

 How to apply for a Westpac personal loan?

-To apply for a Westpac personal, borrowers can apply online through the Westpac website, in store or over the phone.
+To apply for a Westpac personal, borrowers can apply online through the Westpac website, in-branch or over the phone.
 The application process takes around 10 minutes and involves the following steps:

-- Westpac will then review your application and give you an instant response
+- Westpac will then review your application and give you a response in 60 seconds.

 At the time of application, you’ll need to provide the following documentation: